-Most companies don’t have sales leadership programs for their most senior sales managers, therefore, development opportunities must be sourced from outside.
+Most companies don’t have sales leadership programs for their most senior sales managers.
+Therefore, development opportunities must be sourced from outside.
 Since leaving the industry, I have learned that having a well-established professional network of executives was critical to building my business and a great way to ensure career security.
 I strongly advise clients to plan at least one networking lunch a month.
-Realistically most senior sales leaders don’t engage in networking on a regular basis.
-It is crucial for sales leaders to raise their leadership quotient since the sales force is not only the company’s most important promotional resource but also usually has the greatest number of employees.
+Realistically most senior sales leaders don’t engage in networking regularly.
+Sales leaders must raise their leadership quotient since the sales force is the company’s most important promotional resource and usually has the greatest number of employees.
 Therefore, sales executives can benefit the most from improving their leadership skills.

-The New Way We have understood that networking and sales leadership training are the key elements to creating a pumped-up sales leader.
+We have understood that networking and sales leadership training are the key elements to creating a pumped-up sales leader.
 Through one-on-one coaching, group discussions involving the sharing of challenges and learnings, I believe that sales executives will emerge as the winners in this very competitive and difficult economy.
 Now more than ever, they must harness the power of group learning forums supplemented with the sustaining power of leadership coaching.

 Is there a solution that enables Sales Leaders to network and improve their leadership skills?